Fit renewal regression models for count data via maximum likelihood.

 Distributions for inter-arrival times supported internally by this package

-can be chosen by setting argument "dist"
+can be chosen by setting argument "dist" to a suitable character

 string.
-Currently the built-in distributions are "weibull"
+Currently the built-in distributions are "weibull",

-and "burr"
+and "burr".

 Users can also provide their own inter-arrival distribution.
 This is done by

-setting argument "dist"
+setting argument "dist" to "custom", specifying the initial

-as a list with the following
+values and giving argument customPars as a list with the following

 components: